 Known in Portland as “Mr. Menswear,” David Hodgkins is an advocate for Maine-made clothing.
 His highly tailored store (above) of men’s and women’s clothing carries totes by Swans Island weavers, handcrafted penny loafers from Lewiston-based Rancourt, and jewelry by Portland designer Cat Bates.

 2 MAIN STREET, 18-214, 207.602.6320,

 After you’ve made the trek to Biddeford for brunch at the Palace Diner, stop by Rabelais, a rare bookshop specializing in food and wine.
 Housed in a former textile mill, the shop’s shelves are filled with thousands of out-of-print cookbooks and bartender’s guides.

 More & Co.

-Every few months, creative director Maria Alexandra Vettese curates More & Co.’s assortment and releases a new lookbook.
+Every few months, creative director Maria Alexandra Vettese curates More & Co.’s assortment and releases a new lookbook (inspiration shown above).
 Concepts like “summer blues” and “feel the sun” allow her to build collections around playful products, like her popular Imagine Maine shirts and small-batch ceramics.